Why create Sector Advisory Groups?

 Companies have increasingly recognized that the management of environmental, social and governance (ESG) factors are directly related to their ability to manage risk and deliver performance over the long-term.
 At the same time, investors are increasingly using ESG information to develop a comprehensive view of company performance to help them evaluate a company’s long-term value.

 Companies and investors can play an important role in evaluating the topics, metrics, and technical protocols included in the SASB’s industry-specific standards by providing feedback on the extent to which the content of the standards adheres to the SASB’s concepts, principles, and definitions set out in its Conceptual Framework.

 Accordingly, the SASB is creating Sector Advisory Groups comprised of volunteer industry experts to advise the SASB on matters of implementation and emerging issues that should be considered in the standards development process.

-- Believe a market standard would improve the quality and comparability of sustainability-related information
+- Believe standards can improve the quality and comparability of sustainability-related information

 Sector Advisory Group members will benefit from having input into the SASB standards implementation process as well as a chance to shape the SASB board’s technical agenda and the standards going forward.

 We encourage you to complete and submit the expression of interest form below.
 (Note that early signup does not guarantee a seat as a member.)

 For further information, please review the SAG Charter.